rustyeddy/rustyeddy.com/content/software/clone-and-branch.md

 weight: 50
 description: >
   Enough theory, let's talk code.
-Before making any changes to the code we are going to rely on git our Version Control System to ensure that changes to code are meticulously vetted into the mainline with not a semi-colon out of place.
+Before making any changes to the code we are going to rely on git, our Version Control System to ensure that changes to code are meticulously vetted into the mainline with not a semi-colon out of place.
 ---

 Initial changes to software are always done to a **copy** of the actual source code.
-This provides a local sandbox for the developer to make changes, experiement with fixes and and do really weird things that will never be allowed in the final product (we will cover this in the peer review section).
+This provides a local sandbox for the developer to make changes, experiement with fixes and do really weird things that will never be allowed in the final product (we will cover this in the peer review section).